A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 2/README.md

 - If you find an issue, error or omission, have a suggestion for improvement, or a better version of something, then create a pull request.
 This is a community project and we welcome and rely on community contributions.

 ## Index and status
-  - Part 1: Murder Most Foul - DCs to do
+  - Part 1: Murder Most Foul
-  - Part 2: The Thing in the Attic - to do
+  - Part 2: The Thing in the Attic
-  - Part 3: Walking Scarecrows - to do
+  - Part 3: Walking Scarecrows
-  - Part 4: Misgivings - to do
+  - Part 4: Misgivings
-  - Part 5: Chasing The Skinsaw - DCs to do
+  - Part 5: Chasing The Skinsaw
-  - Part 6: The Seven's Sawmill - to do
+  - Part 6: The Seven's Sawmill
-  - Part 7: Shadows of Time - to do
+  - Part 7: Shadows of Time

 ## General TO DO
+  - Treasure
+  - Vorel's Phage
-  - everything...
+  - Skinsaw man

 ### Party Level and Target Allocation of Treasure